-1.1 Use of the Code
+1.1 Use of the code

-This Code seeks to assist and support practitioners to deliver appropriate, effective services within an ethical framework.
-Practitioners have a professional responsibility to be familiar with this Code and to apply the guidance it contains.
+This code seeks to assist and support practitioners to deliver appropriate, effective services within an ethical framework.
+Practitioners have a professional responsibility to be familiar with this code and to apply the guidance it contains.

-This Code will be used:
+This code will be used:

-- to support individual practitioners in the challenging task of providing good health care and fulfilling their professional roles and to provide a framework to guide professional judgement - to assist boards in their role of protecting the public by setting and maintaining standards of good practice if professional conduct varies significantly from this Code, practitioners should be prepared to explain and justify their decisions and actions and serious or repeated failure to meet this Code may have consequences for registration - as an additional resource for a range of uses that contribute to enhancing the culture of professionalism in the Australian health system: for example, in practitioner education; orientation, induction and supervision of students; and by administrators and policy makers in hospitals, health services and other institutions.
+- to support individual practitioners in the challenging task of providing good healthcare and fulfilling their professional roles and to provide a framework to guide professional judgement - to assist National Boards in their role of protecting the public by setting and maintaining standards of good practice - Boards will use this code when evaluating the professional conduct of practitioners.
+If professional conduct varies significantly from this code, practitioners should be prepared to explain and justify their decisions and actions and serious or repeated failure to meet this code may have consequences for registration - as an additional resource for a range of uses that contribute to enhancing the culture of professionalism in the Australian health system: for example, in practitioner education; orientation, induction and supervision of students; and by administrators and policy makers in hospitals, health services and other institutions, and - as a guide to the public and consumers of health services about what good practice is and the standard of behavior they should expect from health practitioners.

 Practitioners must always act in accordance with the law.
-The Code is not a substitute for the provisions of the Health Practitioner Regulation National Law Act 2009 (the National Law), other relevant legislation and case law.
-If there is any conflict between the Code and the law, the law takes precedence.
-Practitioners need to be aware of, and comply with, the standards, guidelines and policies of their board.

-The Code does not address in detail the range of general legal obligations that apply to practitioners, such as those under privacy, child protection and antidiscrimination legislation.
-Practitioners should ensure that they are aware of their obligations under the general law and other legislation and act in accordance with them.
+The code is not a substitute for the provisions of the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law), other relevant legislation and case law.
+If there is any conflict between the code and the law, the law takes precedence.
+Practitioners need to be aware of and comply with, the standards, guidelines and policies of their National Board.
+The code does not address in detail the range of general legal obligations that apply to practitioners, such as those under privacy, child protection and anti-discrimination legislation; responsibilities to employees and other individuals present at a practice under workplace health and safety legislation; and vicarious liability for employees under the general law.
+Practitioners should ensure that they are aware of their legal obligations and act in accordance with them.

-This Code is not an exhaustive study of professional ethics or an ethics guide.
+This code is not an exhaustive study of professional ethics or an ethics guide.
 It does not address the standards of practice within individual health professions or disciplines.
-These standards of practice are found in documents issued by the relevant boards and/or professional bodies.
+These standards of practice are generally found in documents issued by the relevant National Boards and/or professional bodies.

-While good health care respects the rights of patients or clients, this Code is not a charter of rights (an example of a charter is the Australian Charter of Health Care Rights issued by the Australian Commission on Safety and Quality in Health Care and available at www.safetyandquality.gov.au).
+While good healthcare respects the rights of patients or clients, this code is not a charter of rights (an example of a charter is the Australian charter of healthcare rights issued by the Australian Commission on Safety and Quality in Health Care and available at www.safetyandquality.gov.au).